sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h2>Client-side Data Storage</h2>

-- <strong>localStorage/sessionStorage</strong> - A single persistent object, storage limit at least 5MB per origin (domain/protocol). localStorge persists when browser closed, sessionStorage clears when window closed.
+- <strong>localStorage/sessionStorage</strong> - A single persistent object, storage limit at least 5MB per origin (domain/protocol). localStorge persists when browser closed, sessionStorage clears when window closed isn't shared between tabs.
 IE8+.
-Note: All variables are converted to strings i.e. so the output of localStorage.setItem("bool", true); &  localStorage.setItem("num", 1); would be "true" & "1" respectively
+Note: All variables are converted to strings i.e. so the output of localStorage.setItem("bool", true); &  localStorage.setItem("num", 1); would be "true" & "1" respectively.
+Use storageType.clear() to empty storage.

 ```javascript
 localStorage.setItem("username", "John");// Save data to the current local store also use localStorage.username = "John";